bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ECS underlies the entire engine, so eliminating overhead in the ECS results in engine-wide speedups.
 In 0.10, we've found quite a few areas where we were able to massively reduce the overhead and improve CPU utilization for the entire engine.

 In [#6547](https://github.com/bevyengine/bevy/pull/6547), we enabled [autovectorization](https://en.wikipedia.org/wiki/Automatic_vectorization) when using `Query::for_each`, and its parallel variants.
 Depending on the target architecture the engine is being compiled for, this can result in a 50-87.5% speed up in query iteration time.
 In 0.11, we may be extending this optimization to all iterator combinators based on `Iterator::fold`, like `Iterator::count`.
-See [this PR](https://github.com/bevyengine/bevy/pull/6773) for more details).
+See [this PR](https://github.com/bevyengine/bevy/pull/6773) for more details.

 In [#6681](https://github.com/bevyengine/bevy/pull/6681), by tightly packing entity location metadata and avoiding extra memory lookups, we've significantly reduced the overhead when making random query lookups via `Query::get`, seeing up to a 43% reduction in the overhead spent in `Query::get` and `World::get`.